 There’s a major spotlight on the sunshine vitamin these days.
-Turns out our body converts D3 into calcitriol (active vitamin D) that controls the expression of over 1000 genes.
+Turns out our body converts vitamin D3 into calcitriol (active vitamin D) that controls the expression of over 1000 genes.
 And a shockingly high percentage of us don’t have enough active vitamin D because we aren’t transporting, storing and using it efficiently, due to variations in our genes.
-A 3X4 Genetic test helps you to optimize your Vitamin D levels from the inside out.
+A 3X4 Genetic test helps you optimize your Vitamin D levels from the inside out.

 If you test your genes, you can discover how much coffee is healthy for your body.

 For individuals with a certain variant of the CYP1A2 gene that leads to slower caffeine processing, caffeine has the potential to build up in the bloodstream and, as a result, may do more harm than good.
 Find out how “slow” or “fast” a metabolizer you are of caffeine by running a genetic test with 3X4 Genetics.
 Once you know, you can use caffeine strategically at specific times as a performance enhancer, for example.